Manchester City's European ban quashed on appeal - France 24

 Lausanne (AFP)

-Manchester City will be free to play Champions League football next season after the Court of Arbitration for Sport (CAS) lifted a two-season ban from European competitions imposed by UEFA on Monday.
+Manchester City are free to play Champions League football next season after the Court of Arbitration for Sport on Monday lifted a two-season ban from European competitions imposed by UEFA.

 An initial fine of 30 million euros ($34 million, £27 million) was also reduced to 10 million euros on appeal.